- Duration:

 PACE OF TOUR

-It is possible to opt out of some activities, should you not feel up for it, but this generally won’t be possible on the days where we transit between places.
+It is possible to opt out of some activities, should you not feel up for it, but this generally won’t be possible on the days where we transit between accommodations.

 ACCOMMODATION

-Please note that the accommodation used on this tour ranges from ‘standard’ to ‘basic’ (and below the standard we use on our southern/East Africa tours).
-En-suite bathroom facilities are available throughout the tour.
+Please note that the accommodation used on this tour ranges from ‘standard’ to ‘basic’ (and below the standard we use on virtually all our other tours, especially those we use on our southern/East African tours).
+Despite this, en-suite bathroom facilities are available throughout the tour.
+Ankasa Reserve Lodge is an exception, as this is an upmarket, high-quality lodge.

 Kindly be aware that two new establishments; Ankasa Reserve Lodge and Picathartes Guesthouse (in Bonkro) have limited rooms, and depending on total participants and the structure of single versus sharing clients, participants may need to share rooms.
 These two new lodges are necessary as they cut out a significant amount of what would otherwise be extra driving time.